C-r-o-m-e-r/e-commerce/README.md

 - **Monorepo Structure:** Backend and frontend code are managed in a single repository.
 - **Authentication:** JWT-based user registration and login.
 - **Authorization:** Protected routes and role-based access control (`BUYER`, `SELLER`).
-- **Product Management:** Full CRUD (Create, Read, Update, Delete) functionality for products.
+- **Product Management:** Full CRUD for products, including multi-image uploads.
+Sellers can manage their own listings.
-- **Shopping Cart:** Persistent, server-side cart management for authenticated users.
+- **Shopping Cart:** Persistent, server-side cart with functionality to add, remove, and update item quantities.
 - **Order Management:** Functionality to convert a cart into a persistent order and view order history.
 - **Payment Integration:** Secure payment processing using Stripe Payment Intents and Webhooks.